 Cellulose (E460) can be found on ingredient lists under a variety of names, depending on which form is used.
 Although cellulose has the same molecular structure regardless of the source (wood pulp, cotton, or other vegetable matter), how the molecules are bonded together and whether or not they are hydrated creates different “forms” of cellulose.

-Powdered cellulose is the most widely used in food products and is the form of choice for anti-caking applications.
-Cellulose gum (carboxymethyl cellulose) or cellulose gel (microcrystalline cellulose or MCC), which are hydrated forms of cellulose, are often used in sauces or other wet items such as ice cream and frozen yogurt.
+Powdered cellulose is the most widely used in food products and in the form of choice for anti-caking applications.
+Cellulose gum (carboxymethyl cellulose) or cellulose gel (microcrystalline cellulose or MCC), which are hydrated forms of cellulose, are often used in sauces or other wet items such as ice cream and frozen yoghurt.

 Written by Victoria Trowse.
 Victoria is a fully qualified nutritionist with a special interest in obesity.

 If you would like to know more about the specific enzymes and science behind the “why” of dietary nutrition and advice, check out our Level 5 Nutrition course.